WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 Out of the 14 anonymous reviews that have been given by students as at 11th of October 2024, our internships have been rated a 4.7 out of 5.

+## Expectations during the internship

+Before you apply - please ensure you can take the time to spend doing at least 6 to 8 hours per week on these internships:
+- 1 hour a week for a project meeting with your supervisor and your teammates,
+- 1 hour a week for a co-working session with your teammates,
+- 1 hour a week keeping track of emails and organising yourself, and
+- the rest working on projects in your own time and asking 10+ questions a week at standups that run twice a day but are not mandatory

 ## Learn real world skills